-Without doubt discussions regarding the adoption of technology and use of IT have risen in priority and are very much at the forefront of future budget planning considerations in most organisations.
+Without a doubt discussions regarding the adoption of technology and the use of IT have risen in priority and are very much at the forefront of future budget planning considerations in most organisations.
 In part, this is due to the fact that there are many businesses that would not have made it through the Covid-19 pandemic had technology not been available to help us carry on working.

 As a result, many organisations are now taking a strategic approach to planning their IT expenditure to ensure their long-term IT budget reflects immediate and future needs.
-This includes ensuring their annual spend provides the resources needed to enable hybrid working, efficient use of technology, and maximum productivity levels.
+This includes ensuring their annual spending provides the resources needed to enable hybrid working, efficient use of technology, and maximum productivity levels.

 To help organisations in establishing their own IT budget, Link ICT, Managing Director, Mark Fryers shares his top five tips for planning an IT budget:

 - Many of the schools and businesses we advise are unaware that there are ways to extend the life of IT equipment.
-For example, it can be more cost-effective to refurbish and restore IT equipment rather than to scrap it and replace it.
-New devices could be purchased for those who need high spec equipment and these devices could then be passed down to end-users who may be able to do their work using a refurbished device.
+For example, it can be more cost effective to refurbish and restore IT equipment rather than to scrap it and replace it.
+New devices could be purchased for those who need high-spec equipment and these devices could then be passed down to end-users who may be able to do their work using a refurbished device.
 To make these devices last longer, upgrading units like laptops and PCs to an enhanced RAM or SSD can strengthen their capability.
 Laptops are also able to have screen, battery, and keyboard replacements too.
 By rotating devices in this way, users are able to do their work productively, budgets are managed and the lifespan of all equipment is maximised.

 - Leading on from this, it should be understood that IT equipment and software will not last forever and can sometimes slow business growth.
 With this in mind, whilst it can be tempting to give older equipment to other users, this can be also a false economy, as all you have done is increase costs by expanding the number of users and laptops that have to be maintained and eventually replaced.
 Our recommendation is that businesses prepare their IT budget mindful of the fact that devices will need to be replaced at the following intervals: